 - 1 tablespoon apple cider vinegar

-• To cook chickpeas at home, soak them for 24 hours first, covered in water and with a splash of ACV to break down the phytic acid that makes you gassy.
-Yep.
+• To cook chickpeas at home, soak them for 24 hours first, covered in water and with a 1/2 teaspoon of baking soda - this will help reduce the cooking time.

 • Soak the brown rice for the same reasons - I can never seem to get the water ratio quite right after soaking my rice, so I just cover it with water to cook and them drain it once it's done, like pasta.